Interview Query

 All data was scraped from Indeed and internally classified using an internal position classification system.
 You can see the classification in action on our job board here.

-The tricky part about analyzing job data now is the rise in companies and recruitment agencies that try to increase their job application rates by duplicating remote jobs across multiple cities.
-To get around this we tried to de-duplicate jobs by using position titles and descriptions.
+The tricky part about analyzing job data is the rise in companies and recruitment agencies that try to increase job application rates by duplicating remote jobs across multiple cities.
+We tried to de-duplicate jobs by using position titles and descriptions to get around this.